prakashsubedi0440/Sample-Restaurant-Website/README.md

+# Sample Restaurant Website
+ This is the website I have designed using REACT JS.
+The website is still incomplete.
 # To run the project
 - download the zip files
 - Enter to the directory where the file is downloaded